 Newsletters and Reports

-Newsletters are published several times per year to record activities and experiences of Group members in cultivating banksias, keeping up to date on scientific knowledge of the genus and reporting on field trips to various parts of Australia.
+The Group’s newsletters record activities and experiences of Group members in cultivating banksias, keeping up to date on scientific knowledge of the genus and reporting on field trips to various parts of Australia.

 Most of the Group’s newsletters and reports are provided here as an archive (Note: These are in pdf format and will require a PDF Reader to view them.
 Free readers include Foxit Reader and Adobe Acrobat Reader).

 No newsletters were produced for a period from 2013 to early 2017 while the Study Group was in recess.
-With the re-activation of the Group in 2017, recent newsletters will be added here about a year in arrears, so that current Study Group members have privileged access to current content.

 Banksia Plant Profiles